Bitcoin as Digital Gold: Is it a Reliable Store of Value?

 History 5,000+ Years 17 Years

-Common Pitfalls and Defensive Strategies
+Pitfalls and Defense

 One of the most dangerous mistakes is "chasing yield."
 During bull markets, platforms offer 5-10% interest on your Bitcoin.
 These are often "re-hypothecation" schemes.
 To maintain the "store of value" status, you must avoid lending your coins.
 The 2022 collapses of Celsius and Voyager proved that the yield is never worth the risk of losing the principal.